skupperproject/skupper-website/input/docs/yaml/index.md

 ## Linking sites using YAML

 While it is not possible to declaratively link sites, you can create a token using YAML.
+Only use this procedure to create links if the Skupper CLI is not available in your environment.

 * Skupper is installed on the clusters you want to link.
 * You are logged into the cluster.